Azure CIP

 Onboarding a service

-Use this service portal form to create the onboarding request and choose Request type: On-Boarding request.
+Use this IT Help Centre form to create the onboarding request and choose Request type: On-Boarding request.
 It should be filled in by a senior civil servant (G7 or above).
 This includes an onboarding form to attach.
 Finance must be agreed beforehand.

 You will be given:

-The production subscription can be requested via the same service portal form.
+The production subscription can be requested via the same IT Help Centre form.
 Choose Request type: Request production subscription.

 Provisioned Azure DevOps